 Cheese is an important source of protein and calcium for pregnant women but certain kinds of cheese do need to be avoided.

-Pregnant women are advised not to eat soft, mould-ripened cheeses, such as Brie or Camembert, and blue-veined cheeses, such as Danish Blue and Stilton.
+Pregnant women are advised not to eat soft, mould-ripened cheeses, such as Brie or Camembert, and many blue-veined cheeses.
 This is because these cheeses are more inclined to allow growth of bacteria, such as listeria, which can harm your unborn child.

 However, thorough cooking should kill any listeria, so it should be safe to eat food containing soft mould-ripened or blue-veined cheeses, provided the food has been properly cooked and is piping hot all the way through.